Retinal Tears & Detachment

 Approximately 90% of rhegmatogenous detachments can be initially repaired with one or a combination of these procedures.
 Sometimes, a scleral buckle is combined with a TPPV.
 If the retina does not reattach or detaches again after initial reattachment, it is usually due to the development of scar tissue on the surface of the retina and tractional forces within the vitreous cavity.
 If this happens following a scleral buckle procedure, it is often necessary to do a TPPV to repair the detachment.
-Sometimes, an intraocular gas bubble can be injected and the retina reattached following positioning.
+Sometimes, an intraocular gas bubble can be injected and the retina reattached the following positioning.
 If a TPPV was done initially, it is often necessary to go back and do another TPPV to remove the new scar tissue and/or perform a scleral buckle.
 If a pneumatic retinopexy was the initial procedure, another pneumatic can be done or a scleral buckle or TPPV can be performed.
 As one can tell, there is no set way to repair a detachment and all the available procedures can be used in different combinations and sequences depending on the specific situation.

 The visual prognosis depends mainly on the pre-existing status of the retina before it detached.
-If the macula has not detached, the pre–existing vision will usually be retained following successful repair.
-However if the macula is detached and central vision is impaired by the detachment, there may be permanent loss of central vision even if the retina is successfully repaired.
-The longer the macula is detached, the more likely there will be loss of vision due to irreversible damage to the photoreceptor cells.
-In general, if the center of the macula is detached for more than 4–5 days, there may be significant loss of central vision following surgical reattachment.
+If the macula has not detached, the pre-existing vision will usually be retained following successful repair.
+However, if the macula is detached and central vision is impaired by the detachment, there may be permanent loss of central vision even if the retina is successfully repaired.
+The longer the macula is detached, the more likely there will be a loss of vision due to irreversible damage to the photoreceptor cells.
+In general, if the center of the macula is detached for more than 4–5 days, there may be a significant loss of central vision following surgical reattachment.

 Will my vision improve after retinal reattachment surgery?